 Transfer of Research Data Associated with a Transferred Contract or Grant

 Research Data and preliminary data collected or acquired in the conduct of Research at Michigan Tech must be retained at Michigan Tech, except as set forth below, when the Principal Investigator leaves the university.
-When an Investigator at Michigan Tech leaves the university, the Investigator may take copies of Research Data and other data associated with the Research when the individual’s participation in the design, conduct or reporting of the associated project can be established, and with permission from the Principal Investigator and Department Chair/Director.
+When an Investigator at Michigan Tech leaves the university, the Investigator may take copies of Research Data and other data associated with the Research when the individual’s participation in the design, conduct or reporting of the associated project can be established, and with permission from that individual's supervisor and the Principal Investigator.

-When a Principal Investigator leaves Michigan Tech the Department Chair and/or Dean, shall determine who will take responsibility for the stewardship and management of the original Research Data.
+When a Principal Investigator leaves Michigan Tech their supervisor, shall determine who will take responsibility for the stewardship and management of the original Research Data.

 Related Policy Information